 HI DARLINGS!
-I am so excited to share this before an after of my sewing studio and office.
-I am not sure how many of you know that earlier this year we relocated to Georgia.
+I am so excited to share this before and after of my sewing studio and office.
+I am not sure how many of you know that earlier this year I relocated to Georgia.
 I had been spending a lot of time on the east coast because so much of my business dealings had me traveling back and forth so when I decided to buy a new home I knew I wanted to do that in Atlanta, my husbands family is here and I do a ton of business in here so it just made sense.
 This all happen as the pandemic was revving up and we are all so glad we managed to get moved and settled before it got really bad.

 Here is a look at my office before we refreshed it!

-So when we started replacing the carpet with hardwood floors we started on the first level of the house, the living room, our bedroom, and the hubby’s office all had carpet.
+So when I started replacing the carpet with hardwood floors we started on the first level of the house, the living room, our bedroom, and the hubby’s office all had carpet.
 Then after that was done we waited a few weeks and replaced the carpet upstairs too.

 MAKING YOUR ROOM FEEL BIGGER